Infinite Probabilistic Secret Sharing: Acknowledgment

-I would like to thank the support and the uncountably many discussions while developing the ideas in this paper of, first of all, members of the Cryptography group at the Renyi Institute.
-Their input were indispensable in forming and correcting my definitions and examples.
-Special thanks should go to {\em G\'abor Tardos} who asked about measurability and constructed the paradoxical example cited in this paper.
-Discussions with {\em Bal\'azs Gyenis} about Hilbert spaces clarified the characterization of ramp schemes.
-The support of the ``Lend\"ulet'' program of the Hungarian Academy of Sciences is also acknowledged.
+The author would like to thank the support and the uncountably many discussions while developing the ideas in this paper of the members of the Cryptography group at the R\'enyi Institute.
+Their input was indispensable in forming and correcting the ideas presented here.
+Special thanks go to G\'abor Tardos who asked about measurability and constructed the paradoxical example cited in this paper.
+Discussions with Bal\'azs Gyenis about Hilbert spaces clarified the characterization of ramp schemes.

+The research reported in this paper was partially supported by GACR project number 19-04579S, and by the Lend\"ulet program of the Hungarian Academy of Sciences.